FBI’s Kavanaugh Investigation May Be Designed to Fail

 “The White House is not micromanaging this process,” Sarah Huckabee Sanders claimed on Fox News Sunday.

 But according to the New York Times’ sources, “The White House has asked that the FBI share its findings after investigators complete [the initial] interviews, and at that point, Mr. Trump and his advisers would decide whether to have the accusations investigated further.”
-That team of advisors will reportedly be led by White House counsel Donald McGahn, a longtime friend of Kavanaugh’s who CNN reports has already tried to narrow the investigation as much as possible.
-And reegarding Trump’s tweet on Saturday, the Journal reported that “one person familiar with the FBI’s thinking said it was unlikely that the shape of the investigation would change without official communication from the White House that it wanted the bureau to interview other people beyond the list already provided.”
+That team of advisors will reportedly be led by White House counsel Donald McGahn, a longtime friend of Kavanaugh’s who CNN reports has already tried to restrict the probe as much as possible.
+And regarding Trump’s tweet on Saturday, the Journal reported that “one person familiar with the FBI’s thinking said it was unlikely that the shape of the investigation would change without official communication from the White House that it wanted the bureau to interview other people beyond the list already provided.”

-In other words, the only free rein the FBI apparently has is to conduct their interviews with pre-approved witnesses as they see fit, then ask the White House for permission to interview additional witnesses, and that decision process will be led by one of the people, McGahn, who helped groom Kavanaugh for the nomination in the first place.
+In other words, the only free rein the FBI apparently has is to conduct their interviews with pre-approved witnesses as they see fit, then ask the White House for permission to interview additional witnesses, and that decision process will be led by one of the people, McGahn, who helped groom Kavanaugh for the nomination in the first place, then helped him prepare to defend himself against the allegations last Thursday.

 Senate Democrats on the Judiciary Committee were not included in the planning process.
-One of it’s members, Amy Klobuchar, rejected the GOP’s limitations during an appearance on CBS’s Face the Nation on Sunday, likening them to Senate Republicans and the White House asking the FBI to “interview the people in their neighborhood on one side of the street.”
+One of its members, Amy Klobuchar, rejected the GOP’s limitations during an appearance on CBS’s Face the Nation on Sunday, likening them to Senate Republicans and the White House asking the FBI to “interview the people in their neighborhood on one side of the street.”

-So far, the people who Senate Republicans and the White House are permitting to be interviewed are, in addition to Kavanaugh and Christine Blasey Ford, Mark Judge, Kavanaugh’s high school friend and alleged accomplice in the attempted rape of Ford; Deborah Ramirez, who has accused Kavanaugh of exposing himself to her in college; Leland Keyser, a high school friend of Ford’s who she says attended the party where she was assaulted; and P.J.
+So far, the people who Senate Republicans and the White House are permitting to be interviewed are, in addition to Kavanaugh and Christine Blasey Ford: Mark Judge, Kavanaugh’s high school friend and alleged accomplice in the attempted rape of Ford; Deborah Ramirez, who has accused Kavanaugh of exposing himself to her in college; Leland Keyser, a high school friend of Ford’s who she says attended the party where she was assaulted; and P.J.
 Smyth, a friend of Kavanaugh’s who was also allegedly at the party.
-Christine Blasey Ford has not been contacted by the FBI for an interview yet, either, and it’s not clear as of midday Sunday when or if agents will speak with her.
+Christine Blasey Ford has not been contacted by the FBI for an interview yet, either, and it’s not clear as of midday Sunday when agents will speak with her.

 The FBI already spoke with Ramirez on Sunday, and she reportedly supplied them with the names of witnesses who could corroborate her story.
 It’s not clear if they will get approved or be available in such a limited time frame.
 We also don’t know if the FBI will talk to the people Ford had told about her alleged assault over the years, or to additional guests of a July 1, 1982 party on Kavanaugh’s teen calendar which he, Judge, and Smyth apparently attended.
-Ford also mentioned using tax records to figure out when Judge worked at a local supermarket, because it would possibly help her narrow down a date range for the party, but that may not be looked into, either.
+Ford has also mentioned using tax records to figure out when Judge worked at a local supermarket, because it would possibly help her narrow down a date range for the party, but that may not be looked into, either.

-And it seems very clear there won’t be any effort at all, at least this week, to look into whether Kavanaugh perjured himself during his testimony on Thursday, which classmates have alleged he did.
+And it seems very clear there won’t be any effort at all, at least this week, to investigate whether Kavanaugh perjured himself during his testimony on Thursday, which several classmates, as well as anyone with access to the Urban Dictionary, have alleged he did.
+(For an exhaustive list, read this.)

 The limitations are the work of Senate Republicans, said Conway and Sanders while defending the White House on Sunday.
-Senate Judiciary Committee member Lindsey Graham, who launched a tirade in defense of Kavanaugh on Thursday and has called the allegations against Kavanaugh “garbage,” said on Sunday that it was Susan Collins and Lisa Murkowski who wanted a “limited review” with so few people being interviewed.
+Senate Judiciary Committee member Lindsey Graham, who launched a tirade in defense of Kavanaugh on Thursday and has called the allegations against Kavanaugh “garbage,” said on Sunday that it was GOP Senators Susan Collins and Lisa Murkowski who wanted a “limited review” with so few people being interviewed.
 “They wanted [the FBI] to talk to talk with the witnesses that Dr. Ford named,” Graham claimed, as well as Ramirez, “because she refused to talk to the committee.”

 Graham also justified not interviewing Swetnick, who says Kavanaugh and Judge once watched a girl get gang raped at a party in high school.
 The FBI didn’t need to talk to her, he said, because no Democrats mentioned her at the hearing on Thursday.
-The FBI would also probably ask Judge, who has denied everything already, about Swetnick’s allegation when they spoke with him about Ford’s allegation.
-An interview with Swetnick about her allegations is scheduled to air on Showtime on Sunday night.
+The FBI would also probably ask Judge, who has already denied everything, about Swetnick’s allegation when they spoke with him about Ford’s allegation.
+(An interview with Swetnick about her allegations is scheduled to air on Showtime on Sunday night.)

+According to the Wall Street Journal, Senate Republicans allowed themselves the freedom to do whatever they wanted, reporting that on Friday, the committee’s call for an investigation “limited to current credible allegations” was, according to one Republican aide, “purposefully vague as to what that would include because there wasn’t consensus among its GOP members.”

 The bottom line, as of now, is this will probably not be an investigation like what anyone would assume when being told the FBI was going to investigate something.
 Former FBI Director James Comey is more optimistic, penning a New York Times op-ed criticizing the imposed length of the investigation, but insisting his former colleagues are “up for this,” as well as how uncovering the truth is “not as hard as Republicans hope it will be.”